3ahmnm-htlsbg/game-Worms-Lhelbok/README.md

 - How to instantiate objects
 - That a method can be applied to a key
-- How to code and object into shooting something
+- How to code an object into shooting something
 - That a method from another script can be called

 Copyright by Lhelbok